 Will a public defender be as good as privately retained defense counsel?

-There are some excellent appointed lawyers, but you will not have the ability to choose which lawyer is best for you.
-If you have an appointed attorney, you will not be able to fire the attorney even if you are not happy (and your appointed lawyer may act accordingly).
-You may ask the court to give you a new attorney but the court may not grant the request.
-Regrettably, many court-appointed must deal with staggeringly high, difficult caseloads.
+There are some excellent appointed lawyers, but you will not be able to choose which appointed lawyer is best for you.
+With an appointed attorney, you will not be able to fire the attorney even if you are not happy (and your appointed lawyer may act accordingly).
+You may ask the court to give you a new attorney, but the court may not grant the request.
+Regrettably, many court-appointed must deal with staggeringly high, burdensome caseloads.
 By contrast, even a busy private criminal lawyer has only a fraction of the cases that each public defender must unfortunately shoulder.
 Both paid lawyers and court-appointed lawyers each have only 24 hours in a day.
-Even the most conscientious, skilled appointed attorney has a hard time finding the time and resources to adequately defend a client.
+Even the most conscientious, skilled appointed attorney has difficulty finding the time and resources to defend a client adequately.

 Should I go to the trouble and expense of hiring a retained lawyer if I may be eligible for the services of a court-appointed attorney?

 The bottom line is that it is in your best interest if you can afford to hire a private, retained lawyer who is not overwhelmed by their caseload.
-If you can find a lawyer who is a partner in a criminal defense law firm, you will have not only a lawyer who has the time to dedicate to your case but also the resources to provide an even higher level of service.
+If you can find a lawyer who is a partner in a criminal defense law firm, you will have a lawyer who has the time to dedicate to your case and the resources to provide an even higher level of service.
 Many appointed lawyers have the highest level of dedication and ability.
-This being said, a privately retained and experienced defense attorney will likely have more time and more resources to spend on your case.
+A privately retained and experienced defense attorney will likely have more time and resources to spend on your case.